David Sedaris: Career

 While working odd jobs in Raleigh, Chicago, and New York City, Sedaris was discovered in a Chicago club by radio host Ira Glass.
 Sedaris was reading a diary he had kept since 1977.
 Impressed with his work, Glass asked him to appear on his weekly local program, The Wild Room.
 Referring to the opportunity, Sedaris said, "I owe everything to Ira...
 My life just changed completely, like someone waved a magic wand."
 Sedaris's success on The Wild Room led to his National Public Radio debut on December 23, 1992, when he read a radio essay on Morning Edition titled "Santaland Diaries," which described his purported experiences as an elf at Macy's department store during Christmas in New York.

 "Santaland Diaries" was a success with listeners and made Sedaris what The New York Times called "a minor phenomenon."
 He began recording a monthly segment for NPR, which was based on his diary entries and was edited and produced by Glass, and he also signed a two-book deal with Little, Brown and Company.
 In 1993, Sedaris told The New York Times he was publishing his first book, a collection of stories and essays, and he had 70 pages written of his second book, a novel "about a man who keeps a diary and whom Mr. Sedaris described as 'not me, but a lot like me'."

+Sedaris tours regularly, reading new stories to his audiences.
+He says that he enjoys it for the compensation and for the attention, "plus I get to be in front of an audience and see if a story works.”